Getting Started

 Handling overflow and scaling

-In the single-topic model, a high volume of messages in one event type can degrade overall system performance for all events when the topic saturates.
-With topic-per-event, each event type has its own 5 GB quota and its own topic partitioning, providing a more localized failure domain
+In the single-topic model, a high volume of messages in one event type can degrade overall system performance for all events when the topic is saturated.
+With the topic-per-event model, each event type has its own 5 GB quota and its own topic partitioning.
+This provides a more localized failure domain:

-• Failure isolation: If one event type experiences a surge, only that topic can get throttled or fill its quota.
+• Failure isolation: If one event type experiences a surge, only that topic will be throttled or fill its quota.

 Observability

 Monitoring is often simpler because each event type’s topic can be tracked with distinct metrics (message count, size, etc.).
-You can see which event types are experiencing spikes without filtering through a single large “bundle” topic
+You can see which event types are experiencing spikes without needing to filter a single large “bundle” topic.

 Topology highlights